BNasmith/PTForsyth/PTFWorkofChrist.md

 may take the grace of God seriously and finally, how be sure that I have complete salvation, that
-I may entirely trust it through the worst my conscience may say ?
+I may entirely trust it through the worst my conscience may say?
 Only thus, that God is the Reconciler, that He reconciles in Christ's Cross that the judgment of sin was there for good and all.
 We are judged now by the Cross, and by